MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-symbol-and-source-paths-in-cdb.md

 The symbol path specifies the directories where the symbol files are located.
 For more information about symbols and symbol files, see [Symbols](symbols.md).

 **Note**   If you are connected to the Internet or a corporate network, the most efficient way to access symbols is to use a symbol server.
 You can use a symbol server by using the srv\* or symsrv\* string within your symbol path.
-For more information about symbol servers, see [Symbol Stores and Symbol Servers](symbol-stores-and-symbol-servers.md).
+For more information about symbol servers, see [Symbol path for Windows debugger](symbol-path.md).